 In close races where turnout of minority voters may be critical, conservative poll watchers have been charged with taking down names and even taking photos.
 Despite any evidence of anyone trying to vote fraudulently, anti-fraud campaigns have become prevalent in minority neighborhoods.
 Gerry Hebert, executive director of the nonpartisan Campaign Legal Center: "Consequently, it's a concern when word gets out about people encountering difficulty at the polls—it makes it doubly hard to get voters out."
 He says that such anti-fraud campaigns could have a "chilling effect" on turnout.

 Many choose not to vote, believing that the process is already rigged to exclude their interests.
-Many accept the dismal display of thirty-second ads and public relations guided presentations by candidates as the reality of what it is legitimate to care about.
-In 2012, climate change, poverty, surveillance and targeting of US citizens, and campaign finance reform were matters raised only by smaller political parties lacking funds to be heard and invitations to participate in debates.
+Many accept the dismal display of thirty-second television ads and public relations guided presentations by candidates as the reality of what it is legitimate to care about.
+In 2012, climate change, poverty, surveillance and targeting of U.S/ citizens, and campaign finance reform were matters raised only by smaller political parties lacking funds to be heard and invitations to participate in debates.

 Judicial Injustice and Social Exclusion

 Differences between the wealthy oligarchs and others, particularly the poor, go beyond whose interests are promoted in the legislative and executive branches of government.
-The US leads the world in per capita incarcerations.
+The United States leads the world in per capita incarcerations.
 Most who are jailed have never been convicted of a violent crime and never even tried before a jury have, never-the-less been pressured to plead guilty for a lesser offense than originally charged after being represented by an overworked, under-resourced public defense attorney.
-Matt Taibbi raised the question, who goes to jail?
+Journalist Matt Taibbi raised the question, who goes to jail?
 In his study, "The Divide: American Injustice in the Age of the Wealth Gap," Taibbi explores how a Great Depression-level income gap between the wealthy and the poor is mirrored by a "justice" gap in who is targeted for prosecution and imprisonment.
 Once in the system, an individual’s options for rehabilitation makes return to the community very difficult.
 Recidivism is high.
 Taibbi shows examples of the black man arrested in the middle of the night in front of his own house, on an empty street for “blocking pedestrian traffic.”
 Prosecutions are needed to help district attorneys get elected, to justify police funding, and to fund the prison industrial complex and its provision of cheap prison labor.
 It is much more grotesque to consider the non-enforcement of white-collar criminals when you also consider how incredibly aggressive law enforcement is with regard to everybody else.
 Many people died when corporations knowingly dumped chemical wastes into waterways.
 More died when manufacturers continued to market cigarettes and to produce unsafe vehicles, or to protect against massive oil spills.
-Bankers guilty of illegal schemes that caused a loss of life-time savings, of homes, of family farms that gave meaning to many and whose loss has been associated with a rise in suicidessuch corporate offenders are defended by expensive legal firms.
+Bankers guilty of illegal schemes that caused a loss of life-time savings, of homes, of family farms that gave meaning to many and whose loss has been associated with a rise in suicides—such corporate offenders are defended by expensive legal firms.
 Their cases, if pursued at all, result in fines representing a small portion of their assets and their settlements include no admission of guilt and only minimal protections against future harmful criminal activities.